Maki94/abalone/README.md

 # Abalone
+Two-player board game *Abalone*.
+The purpose of the project is to apply heuristic based search algorithms for problem solving.

-## Project workflow
+## Workflow
-1. Initial state
+-  Initial state
-      - Which specifies how the game is set up at the start
 -   Player(s)
-      - Defines which player has the move in a state
+      - Which player has the move
 -   Actions(s)
-      - Returns the set of legal moves in a state
+      - Returns the set of all legal moves in a state
 -   Result(s, a)
-      - The transition model, which defines the result of a move.
+      - Defines the result of a move.
 -   Terminal-Test(s)
       - A terminal test, which is true when the game is over and false otherwise.
-States where the game has ended are called terminal state
 -   Utility(s, p)
-      - A utility function defines the final numeric value for a game that ends in terminal state (+1 white won, -1 black won)
+      - A utility function defines numeric value (+1 white won, -1 black won)

-> Note: The `initial state`, `Actions`, and `Result` functions define the game tree for the game.
+> The `initial state`, `Actions`, and `Result` functions define the game tree for the game.

-## Decisions
-1. Decisions